 If you’ve successfully uploaded a video, but you’ve run into an issue before or during conversion, there may be a problem with your source file.
-Here are some common culprits:
+Here are some common errors:

 Corruption